-The National Health Science Assessment is an exam developed by the National Consortium for Health Science Education to measure a student’s knowledge of health science skills and concepts.
+The National Health Science Certificate (NHSC) is an exam developed by the National Consortium for Health Science Education to measure a student’s knowledge of health science skills and concepts.

-The assessment is designed as an end-of-program exam, taking multiple years of health science education into consideration.
+The certificate is designed as an end-of-program exam, taking multiple years of health science education into consideration.

-It’s important to note that the National Health Science Assessment certificate is not a right-to-work credential or accredited certification.
+It’s important to note that the National Health Science Certificate is not a right-to-work credential or accredited certification.

-However, the National Health Science Assessment is the perfect way for high school students to show that they are ready to take the next step on the path towards becoming healthcare professionals!
+However, the National Health Science Certificate is the perfect way for high school students to show that they are ready to take the next step on the path toward becoming healthcare professionals!

-So how can you support your students to succeed on the assessment?
+So how can you support your students to succeed on the NHCS exam?

-On this page, we’ll dive into how the assessment is structured and how you can prep students for the exam.
+On this page, we’ll dive into how the certificate is structured and how you can prep students for the assessment.

 But before we get to the details, it’s important to understand the National Health Science Standards, since those are the standards on the test!